adopted-ember-addons/ember-data-factory-guy/README.md

 ##### Polymorphic models

  - Define each polymorphic model in it's own typed definition
+ - The attribute named 'type' is used to hold the model name
  - May want to extend parent factory here
    - See [Extending Other Definitions](https://github.com/danielspaniel/ember-data-factory-guy#extending-other-definitions)